holypeachy/pong-remake/README.md

-# 🏓 Pong-Remake
+# 🏓 Pong Remake
-#### I felt like I needed to make simpler games to really learn the fundamentals of the Unity Engine so I re-made the pong game.
+#### I felt like I needed to make simpler games to really learn the fundamentals of the Unity Engine so I remade the pong game.
 I had already worked on slightly more complicated projects with some friends but I always felt a bit shaky on actual development.
 - Very basic graphics and gameplay.
 - I didn't know that the direction of the ball is determined by where it hits the paddle, so that's not a feature.
 Will add some time soon.

-## ✅ TODO
+## ✅ Possible Improvements
 - Direction of ball determined by where it hits paddle

 ## 🧰 Tech Stack